soluna-studios/mail2beyond/docs/DOCUMENTATION.md

 - _Required_: Dependent on `module` selected.
 - _Description_: Additional module specific configurations.
-Refer to the [connector-specific configurations section](#connector-specific-configuration) for requirements and options for the specified module for this connector.
+Refer to the [built-in connectors section](#built-in-connectors) for requirements and options for the specified module this connector is assigned.

 ### ```mappings```
 A list of mapping rules to apply.
 Mappings allow you to apply logic to which connectors are used based on the SMTP